ini/RedisBridge/README.md

 This package does **NOT** actually require running a Redis server.
 As long as you are only running one RedisBridge instance on a single process, the bridge is able to simulate a server by storing state internally ([see docs](./docs/bridge.md)).

 However, for high-performance applications, one may want to spin up an actual Redis server.
 See [Redis's quickstart](https://redis.io/topics/quickstart) for installation instructions.

-For those running on the CMU RI "ripley" host, there should already be a Redis server running on port 6379.

 ## Basic Usage